BAM-PFA/edith/readme.md

 Here's a cool RAID setup [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-raid-arrays-with-mdadm-on-ubuntu-16-04) for Ubuntu...

 ### Permissions & Config files
+#### Flask and `pymm` configs
-This module uses a Flask instance config file to record details like passwords.
+We use a Flask "instance" config file to record details like passwords.
 There's a general config file for less specific/sensitive info. `pymm` requires you to set up a separate config file that records user passwords and database details.
+Each of these has an example config that you can base a working version from.

+#### General system file permissions
 `sudo chmod [-R] 777` is helpful on:

-* `pymm_log.txt` (the system log created by `pymm`) *`/path/to/EDITH/EDITH/app/tmp/`
+  * `pymm_log.txt` (the system log created by `pymm`)
+  * `/path/to/EDITH/EDITH/app/tmp/` directory used to write and read temp files

 Also, the Apache user needs write access to any files/folders being ingested.
 You can use `setfacl` to help, but files that are copied need but currently (8/2018) I'm searching for a better way for files to automatically get `777` permissions or for a secure way to script `chmod` without needing `sudo`/storing root password.

+A viable option I'm looking into is for our network file share to be a "working" file repository where users can send new AV files.
+In that NAS, there can be a dir where files that are correctly named, DPX sequences correctly arranged, etc., can be placed.
+That dir can be watched by an `rsync` daemon configured here in `EDITH` that will suck in files to the `EDITH` intake directory (the `SHARED_DIRECTORY` in the config file).
+This allows me to run `rsync [...] --chmod=ugo+rw [...]` and get around having to set write permissions for Apache.

+And unfortunately (at least on Linux) the Apache user needs to be added to the sudoers file to run `sudo ltfs` and `sudo umount` without a password.
+Do `sudo visudo` and add `www-data ALL=(ALL) NOPASSWD: /usr/local/bin/ltfs, NOPASSWD: /bin/umount`

 ## Some other details
 We link to a handful of other systems in our ingest process: